psi4/psi4/doc/sphinxman/source/introduction.rst

     and 3.6.
 After 1.2, only Python 3 will be supported `in accordance with other scientific software projects
     <https://python3statement.org/>`_).
-    The future plan is to support the two or three latest Python versions.
     |PSIfour| 1.3 supports Python 3.6 and 3.7.
     |PSIfour| 1.4 supports Python 3.6, 3.7, 3.8, and 3.9.
     |PSIfour| 1.5 supports Python 3.7, 3.8, and 3.9.
+    The future plan is to support the two or three latest Python versions.
+    The current master supports 3.8, 3.9, and 3.10.

 .. index:: license

 License